ivelin/zk0/.kilocode/rules/memory-bank/architecture.md

 #### Server Evaluation Datasets (Unseen Tasks)
 The server evaluates the global model on all client tasks as well as additional unseen tasks to verify generalization capabilities.
 See [Configuration System](#configuration-system) for the complete list of validated evaluation datasets including:
+- **Hupy440/Two_Cubes_and_Two_Buckets_v2**: SO-101 test dataset (12 episodes, 9,128 frames) - "Pick up a cube.
+Is the cube red, put it in the white bucket.
+Is the cube white, put it in the red bucket."
 - **SO-101 cross-platform datasets** for generalization testing
 - **Research laboratory scenarios** for specialized task validation
 - **Comprehensive test suites** for thorough evaluation